-Under Chinese laws, if the supplier subcontracts all or part of its obligations to a third party, the consent of the other party must be obtained.
-The supplier or the third party may urge the other party to give its consent within a reasonable period, where no reaction of the other party is deemed dissent
+Under Chinese law, if the supplier subcontracts all or part of its obligations to a third party, the consent of the other party must be obtained.
+The supplier or the third party may urge the other party to give its consent within a reasonable period, where the silence of the other party is deemed dissent.

-On the other hand, the Chinese Civil Code also establishes that if the third party joins the supplier to perform the obligations, the consent of the other party is not necessary to be obtained.
-In this case, the third party or the supplier needs to notify the other party, and, as long as the other party does not explicitly reject within a reasonable period, the other party will be entitled to request the third party to perform the obligations.
+On the other hand, the Chinese Civil Code also establishes that if the third party joins the supplier to perform the obligations, it is not necessary to obtain the consent of the other party.
+In this case, the third party or the supplier needs to notify the other party, and, as long as the other party does not explicitly reject the request within a reasonable period, the other party will be entitled to request the third party to perform the obligations.